Tsai-chia-hsiang/SeedClassification/readme.md

 - To download pytorch pretrained ResNet50 model

-- split the images in ```data/train/``` ramdomly into training data and test data, then store the splitting result.
+- split the images in ```data/train/``` randomly into training data and test data, then store the splitting result.

 - My split result: